s1ntaxe770r/blog/content/posts/lamport.md

 ```

 ### Validating my Implementation
-Testing stuff like this is weird, there isn't exactly a guide titled "testing your distributed system".
-But it seemed sane to write some tests to ensure the implementation worked somewhat.
+Testing stuff like this is weird.
+There isn't exactly a guide titled "Testing your distributed system," but it seemed sane to write some tests to ensure the implementation worked somewhat.

 ```go